 ASD’s Congregate Housing Program (CHP) is unique and different from others in Dallas.
 Because ASD has Residential Coordinators (RC’s) on-site, they maintain a clear and comprehensive understanding of the required level of care and needs of their clients.
-ASD’s Special Care Facility License from the Texas Department of State Health Services, Health Facility Licensing and Compliance Division assures that ASD meets a broad spectrum of possible resident needs as described in section IV.C.3., Program Structure.
+ASD’s Special Care Facility License from the Texas Department of State Health Services, Health Facility Licensing and Certification Division assures that ASD meets a broad spectrum of possible resident needs.
 The agency’s RC’s staff consists of well-trained and highly skilled professionals.
-They are uniquely qualified, dedicated individuals who consistently deliver client-centered services to the residents of ASD congregate housing.
+They are uniquely qualified, dedicated individuals who consistently deliver client-centered services to the residents of ASD.

 Ewing Center consists of 22 units, 5 one-bedroom apartments, 15 efficiencies, and 2 special need beds/rooms.

 Completed in September 1996, Hillcrest House is unique in that it provides service to individuals who are formerly homeless and living with AIDS/HIV.
 Hillcrest has 64 single-unit efficiencies.

 Revlon Apartments are designed to accommodate individuals and families, with 20 one-bedroom and 7 two-bedroom apartments.